-If you like the LG 27UK650, but want a larger monitor to game on, then check out the LG 32UD99.
-The two monitors have almost identical performance, although the 32UD99 does perform slightly better with HDR content and can display a wide color gamut.
-The response time and input lag are excellent, just like the 27UK650 and, of course, the monitor supports FreeSync to ensure tear-free gaming.
-The 32UD99 also has a USB-C port and a USB hub, which is great if your computer has limited connectivity.
+If you like the LG 27UK650-W but want a larger monitor to game on, then check out the LG 32UD99.
+The two monitors have almost identical performance, although the latter does perform slightly better with HDR content and can display a wide color gamut.
+The response time and input lag are excellent, just like the smaller LG and, of course, the monitor supports FreeSync to ensure tear-free gaming.
+It also has a USB-C port and a USB hub, which is great if your computer has limited connectivity.

-The best 4k monitor with G-SYNC support we've tested so far is the Acer Predator X27.
-It is a great IPS monitor overall with good picture quality, wide viewing angles, and good peak brightness, making it suitable for a bright room.
+The best 4k gaming monitor with G-SYNC support we've tested so far is the Acer Predator X27.
+It's a great IPS monitor overall with good picture quality, wide viewing angles, and good peak brightness, making it suitable for a bright room.

-As a gamer, you will appreciate the fast response time that displays fast moving objects with almost no blur trail, and the 120Hz fast refresh rate.
-The Predator X27 supports NVIDIA's G-SYNC for a very wide range of refresh rates, ensuring a tear-free gaming experience.
-Also, if you play a lot of HDR games, you should note that the Predator X27 offers the best HDR experience of the monitors we've tested thus far, mainly due to the excellent HDR peak brightness.
+As a gamer, you will appreciate the fast response time that displays fast-moving objects with almost no blur trail, and the 120Hz fast refresh rate.
+This monitor supports NVIDIA's G-SYNC for a very wide range of refresh rates, ensuring a tear-free gaming experience.
+Also, if you play a lot of HDR games, you should note that it offers the best HDR experience of the monitors we've tested thus far, mainly due to the excellent HDR peak brightness.
 The remarkable color gamut is also the best we've tested so far.

 Unfortunately, the monitor, just like most IPS monitors, does not deliver good dark room performance; blacks look gray due to the lacking contrast ratio and poor black uniformity, despite the existence of a local dimming feature that cannot help much.
-Overall, the X27 is an expensive monitor that delivers great performance in most usages and will satisfy those who choose it.
+Overall, this is an expensive monitor that delivers great performance in most uses and will satisfy those who choose it.

 Our recommendations are based on what we think are the best 4k gaming monitors currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.